Our mission is to go out into the community and partner with our neighbors to work for justice for all.

 Friends of Night People

-At St. John's-Grace we believe our mission is to share the love and understanding of Jesus' teachings to those outside our doors.
-We actively support The Friends of Night People through weekly food collections, a bi-monthly "noisy" monetary collection and monthly volunteer groups that work in their food pantry.
+At St. John's-Grace, we believe our mission is to share the love and understanding of Jesus' teachings to those outside our doors.
+We actively support Friends of Night People through weekly food collections, a bi-weekly "noisy" monetary collection and monthly volunteer groups that work in their food pantry.

 In partnership with community stakeholders, VOICE-Buffalo focuses on bringing local issues that urgently affect Erie County to the forefront of public discourse.
 By rallying local leaders, congregations, and businesses, together we can make a difference in holding policy makers and power players accountable for making better decisions that are not only in their own best interests, but in the best interest of the community as a whole.
 We are an active participant in the Voice Buffalo organization.